-Autopilot creates two trade files: "Pershing Blocks" and "Pershing Allocations".
-The Pershing Blocks files contains mutual fund trades, single orders, and block orders.
+Trading creates two trade files: "Pershing Blocks" and "Pershing Allocations".
+The Pershing Blocks files contain mutual fund trades, single orders, and block orders.
 The Pershing Allocations file contains secondary information for the blocks, whenever you are placing trades for the same securities in multiple accounts.

-Follow these instructions to upload and send the trades generated by Autopilot:
+Follow these instructions to upload and send the trades generated by Trading: